 - Identity and identification in shifting social contexts

 - Qualitative research methods, fieldwork and participant observation

 - Reciprocity, economic and symbolic exchange, and social integration

 - Globalization, the glocal, branding and identity-politics

-- Shopping, social relations and meaning making in an expanding consumer culture
+- Shopping, social relations and cultural meaning in an expanding consumer culture

 - Culture and social relations in Scandinavia and China